 Nutritional myodegeneration (NMD) is an acute, degenerative disease of cardiac and skeletal muscle caused by a dietary deficiency of selenium or vitamin E in young, rapidly growing calves, lambs, and kids.
-Dams usually consumed selenium-deficient diets during gestation.
-Selenium deficiency appears to be more important than vitamin E in preventing NMD.
+Dams have usually consumed selenium-deficient diets during gestation.
+Selenium deficiency appears to be more important than vitamin E in causing NMD.
 NMD occurs worldwide in areas where the soil (and therefore the derived grains and forage) is deficient in selenium, and storage conditions do not preserve vitamin E in forages.
 Soil in the northeastern and eastern seaboards and northwestern regions of the USA are particularly deficient in selenium.
 Vitamin E deficiency occurs most commonly when animals are fed poor-quality hay, straw, or root crops.

 When cardiac muscle is primarily affected, animals may be found in respiratory distress, have cardiac arrhythmias, or be found dead.
-In such cases, the clinical course is frequently short, with death occurring commonly in < 24 hr despite medical therapy.
+In such cases, the clinical course is frequently short, with death occurring commonly in < 24 hours despite medical therapy.
 When skeletal muscle is primarily affected, signs of muscle weakness, stiffness, and difficulty rising are seen.
 Most affected animals are able to remain standing only for short periods, and locomotor muscles may be firm and painful on palpation.
 If the respiratory muscles are affected, the animal may show respiratory distress and evidence of increased abdominal effort when breathing.
 The muscles of the tongue may be involved, resulting in dysphagia.
 Animals with skeletal NMD often respond favorably to treatment and rest.
 Improvement is evident after a few days; within 3–5 days, animals can often stand and walk.

 Bilaterally symmetric myodegeneration is a consistent finding in NMD.
 Skeletal muscle degeneration is characterized by pale discoloration and a dry appearance of affected muscle, white streaks in muscle bundles, calcification, and intramuscular edema.
 The white streaks seen in cardiac and skeletal muscle bundles represent bands of coagulation necrosis or, in chronic cases, fibrosis and calcification.
 In calves, the left ventricle and septum are most frequently involved, but both ventricles are usually involved in lambs.
 Histologically, affected muscle fibers may be hypercontracted and fragmented, with some mineralization of muscle fibers and others undergoing macrophage infiltration.

-The cardiac form of NMD is often incompatible with life, whereas the skeletal form may respond to injectable selenium products.
+The cardiac form of NMD is often acutely fatal, whereas the skeletal form may respond to injectable selenium products.
 The label dosage for selenium is 0.055–0.067 mg/kg (2.5–3 mg/45 kg), IM or SC.
 Dosage of these injectable products should not be greatly increased above that on the label to prevent an inadvertent selenium toxicosis.
 When using vitamin E/selenium combinations, the amount of vitamin E is insufficient for supplementation; it is present only as a preservative for the solution.
 Injectable vitamin E products that contain 300 and 500 IU vitamin E per mL as d-alpha-tocopherol are available.
 Oral supplementation is the general approach to provide additional dietary levels of vitamin E. Recommended levels of supplementation for calves range from 15 to 60 mg of dl-alpha-tocopherol acetate per kg of dry feed.
 Antibiotics may be indicated to combat secondary pneumonia.
 Provision of adequate energy intake and attention to the fluid and electrolyte balance are critical if recovery is to be successful.

 Under current federal regulations in the USA, selenium can be incorporated into the total ration of ruminants and other species to a level of 0.3 ppm.
 In salt/mineral mixtures formulated for free-choice feeding, selenium can be incorporated at 90 ppm for sheep and 120 ppm for cattle.
 In certain areas or in herds, levels as high as 200 ppm selenium in salt/mineral mixtures may be necessary to maintain adequate selenium levels.
 Federal regulations limit the intake of supplemental selenium to 0.7 mg/head/day in sheep and 3 mg/head/day in cattle.